 Plugins and Resources

 WordPress Multisite can be a powerful platform to use right out of the box.
-But there are a few plugins and resource that can be very useful.
+But there are a few plugins and resources that can be very useful.

 WordPress MU Domain Mapping: This plugin makes it easy to map unique domains to individual sites on your network.